 Liquidity Risk - Structured products are generally not listed on an exchange or otherwise actively traded.
 As a result, there may not be a secondary market for these products, making it difficult for investors to sell them prior to maturity.
 Investors who need to sell structured products prior to maturity are likely to receive less than the amount they invested.
 Therefore, structured products with longer maturities are subject to greater liquidity risk.
-The price that someone is willing to pay for structured products in a secondary sale will be influenced by market for the resale of structured products prior to maturity but the price it is willing to pay will be adversely affected by the commissions paid by the issuer on the initial sale of the structured products and the issuer's hedging costs.
+The price that someone is willing to pay for structured products in a secondary sale will be influenced by market forces and other factors that are hard to predict.
+Sometimes, a broker-dealer affiliate of the issuer may make a market for the resale of structured products prior to maturity but the price it is willing to pay will be adversely affected by the commissions paid by the issuer on the initial sale of the structured products and the issuer's hedging costs.
 Some structured products have lock-up periods prohibiting their sale during such periods.
 Persons who invest in structured products should have the financial means to hold them until maturity, as structured products are regarded as illiquid.